 Template Selection

 System displays a list of Weekly Routine List template per telco.
+[Can we have all the telco templates, they shoudl be save as files and meta in db]

 User selects an export template from the list (Excel/Word/PDF) for data export.